-Fast forward – I walked around the city with them and met a pot-smoking Sadhu (holy person) who hadn’t eaten in 5 days and told me my future (that’s another story!), and then we decided that we should hop on a boat and watch the sunset before the famous ceremony of light on the edge of the Ganges.
+Fast forward – I walked around the city with them and met a pot-smoking Sadhu (holy person) who hadn’t eaten in 5 days and told me my future (that’s another story!).
+After that, we then decided that we should hop on a boat and watch the sunset before the famous ceremony of light on the edge of the Ganges.
 While the guy was rowing, someone asked where does the bridge lead over in the distance.
 He looked like he had just seen a ghost and told us never to go over there.
 Of course, we asked why and he told us the story of the Aghori Monks.

 The Aghoris are infamous with the locals because they apparently cast black magic if the locals go near them.
 Most human beings run away from death.
-We are afraid of dying or seeing people dead, but these monks are not, in fact, they live off the dead.
+We are afraid of dying or seeing people dead.
+But these monks are not, in fact, they live off the dead.
 They welcome death into their lives like I welcome chocolate into mine.
-A person has to die before a new person can come into this world, apparently.
+A person has to die before a new person can come into this world.
 But as we asked this guy more about what they do, the more my jaw dropped.

 Other daily rituals include drinking urine and eating stools in their food.
 They are also known to consume a lot of alcohol and marijuana.
-One of the most important and chilling daily rituals that they do is smothering their face in human ash (or as they call it, holy ash).
+One of the most important and chilling daily rituals that they do is smothering their face in human ash.
+They call it, holy ash.